nuitrcs/vim_workshop/VimTutor.md

 ```
 - Hit ESC and type `:` go to command-line mode
 - Write `20,30s/rabbit/squirrel/g` and hit enter/return
-- Hit ESC to switch to command mode and type `ZZ`
+- Hit ESC to switch to normal mode and type `ZZ`

 `20,30` before `s/rabbit/squirrel/g` indicates the range of lines to be
 considered for substitution and it is inclusive.